flybywiresim/docs/docs/fbw-a32nx/installation.md

 Open the zip that you downloaded from one of the links above, and drag the `flybywire-aircraft-a320-neo` folder inside the zip into your Community folder.

-See below for the location of your Community folder:
+See below for the location of your Community folder.

----

 ## Community Folder